2018-19 Seattle AWIS Board Biosketches

 Group Mentoring Committee Chairs:

 Gretchen holds a BA in Biology from Swarthmore College and a PhD in Cell & Molecular Biology from the University of Virginia.
 Gretchen believes that everyone should be able to understand and learn what they need to know about health and science.
-She has furthered this in the Seattle community through her role as a co-founder and organizer of Science on Tap, a Seattle nonprofit dedicated to sparking public interest in science.
-She has worked as a Program Manager for Research at Providence Health & Services, leading a team in supporting the system needs of the regional research teams, and as a Program Officer at the Bill & Melinda Gates Foundation where she was responsible for a variety of efforts in enteric and diarrheal diseases, including those for therapeutics and vaccines.
+She has furthered this in the Seattle community through her role as a co-founder and co-organizer of Science on Tap, a Seattle nonprofit dedicated to sparking public interest in science.
+She is currently managing HIV vaccine product development projects.
+Previously she has worked as a Program manager for Research at Providence Health & Services, leading a team supporting system needs of the regional research teams, and as a Program Officer at the Bill & Melinda Gates Foundation where she was responsible for a variety of efforts in enteric and diarrheal diseases, including those for therapeutics and vaccines.

 Scholarship Committee Chairs: